operator to get

-Cruise From Marina at Keppel Bay on a private yacht towards these historical islands.
-You will be thrilled and surprised knowing the stories of each and every Island through our guides on board.
-Disembarking on Kusu Island will blow your mind as there’s both Ancient Chinese and Malay Shrines not forgetting turtle Sanctuary.
-Hurry up before you missed the Boat!
+Cruise our Singapore Southern Islands from the Sentosa Cove Marina on a private yacht towards these 16 historical islands.
+You will be thrilled and surprised to know the stories of each and every Island through our narrative guides on board.

 From as early as the 13th century, the waterway in Keppel Bay had been used as a passage for ships sailing from the Straits of Malacca to the South China Sea.